 It is a day where, collectively, we renew our commitment to improving health and safety in workplaces throughout the country, and to preventing further injuries, illnesses and deaths.

-This year is especially poignant as we recognize those essential and frontline workers who have, or may, sacrifice their health — or their lives — as they serve Canadians during the pandemic.
+This past year is especially poignant as we recognize those essential and frontline workers who have sacrificed their health — or their lives — as they serve Canadians during the COVID-19 pandemic.

 This is particularly true of our health care staff, emergency responders, retirement and nursing home employees, personal support workers, daycare workers, grocery store and postal clerks, trucking personnel and so many other employees on the job each and every day.